Aboveground Storage Tanks

 Facilities with aboveground oil storage exceeding 1,320 gallons must comply with federal SPCC regulations.

-If you are the owner or operator of a qualified facility with aboveground oil storage containers, you must inspect these containers for integrity on a regular basis in accordance with industry standards.
+If you are the owner or operator of a qualified facility with aboveground oil storage tanks, you must inspect these containers for integrity on a regular basis in accordance with industry standards.
 Since 1974, EPA has required facilities that store oil above certain threshold quantities to prepare Spill Prevention, Control and Countermeasure (SPCC) Plans.
 Despite the length of time that SPCC requirements have been in existence, failure to prepare an SPCC Plan has been one of the top violations discovered by EPA when performing multi-media compliance inspections.

 Why the Lack of Compliance?

 Unlike many other federal regulations, most states do not have their own version of the SPCC regulation, and therefore, many facilities are unaware of the SPCC requirements.
 Also, the SPCC applicability threshold is much smaller (1,320 gallons) than some States’ thresholds for spill prevention plans.
 Further, many State requirements are significantly different than SPCC Plan requirements.
 Therefore, compliance with the State storage tank program requirements does not equate to compliance with the federal SPCC requirements.